-A “totaled” car is sometimes also referred to as a “total loss” by insurance companies.
+A “totaled” car is sometimes referred to as a “total loss” by insurance companies.
 It means the cost to repair the vehicle is higher than its actual value or that the car is not repairable.
 This matters after a car accident because it can require more work when making your insurance claim.

 How Do I Know if My Car Was “Totaled”?